TolulopeBabajide/high-performance-compass/README.md

 npm run dev
 Then open http://localhost:5173 in your browser.

-## 📜 License
-This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 License](LICENSE).

 🙌 Acknowledgments
 Inspired by the mental models and strategies of top performers across fields — especially ideas from James Clear, Naval Ravikant, Simon Sinek, and Ray Dalio.